michellewl/building_resilience/README.md

    One idea would be to take the intrecept of the linear regression model.
 Or look at months where no heating or cooling is not needed - pay attention that different degree days will yield differernt baselines.
 How will we do it for unknown locations?!
  - Show that the heating and cooling for different building types is different.
  How well does 15.5 degrees sits with the energy consumption - we have the hourly data in Michelle's data -- can we check it?
+ - Look at proportional changes in consumption --> not absolute!

 Challenges/open questions:
 - How do we combine the different climate models?